alialib/alia/docs/flow-tracking.md

 You can override the default association by defining a `get_alia_id` function for your item's type.
-(It should be accessible from within the `alia` namespace, either via ADL or because it's defined there.)
+(It should be accessible from within the `alia` namespace, either via [argument-dependent lookup](https://en.cppreference.com/w/cpp/language/adl) or because it's defined there.)
 It should take the item as a parameter and return an alia ID.
 (See [Working with IDs](working-with-ids.md).)
 It can also return `null_id` to fall back to the default ID behavior.

 transform
 ---------